-"Unspoiled, sincere, peaceful , surprising - this is the sunset over a remote barrio that is not easy to experience to sunsets seen in crowded beaches and touristy islands."
+"Unspoiled, sincere, peaceful , surprising - this is the sunset over a remote barrio that is not easy to experience in crowded beaches and touristy islands."

 I have just visited a remote barangay of the historical town of Sta.
 Maria, Ilocos Sur and did some tiring hike to steep trails to reach a waterfall.
 Spent much of our time, the darkness is coming in a rush.
 I just needed to hurry up to be safe.
 It was going dark and I am still at the remote barrios and it was about 15 minutes more before reaching the town center.
 It was not a regret, there I saw this magnificent sunset!

 |Maps by Wikipedia|